 Of course, I can accept the premise that trying to have both isn’t working for a single character in a wonderful little play.
 But I can’t help thinking the story isn’t just about her.
 There is a reason, she and the others spend so much time telling us about feminist theory, and it isn’t because this is only a particular story of a particular woman and her particular set of friends.

 Which brings us to yet another story.
 Whatever else this play is about, it definitely contains a story about feminism.
 But in this respect it is NOT a story about middle-aged women at all.
 It is a story about elderly and deceased women.
-I can’t help wondering at the choice of Friedan and Schlafly.
-These are the iconic figures that haunt the tales told by the characters in this story.
-This choice shapes the story in terms of gender politics as they were defined quite some time ago.
-I’m a little out of my element here, but I feel safe in suggesting other theorists might have provided these characters with an entirely set of questions to struggle with.
-It’s an interesting story, but I suspect one that missed a few options in the telling.
+I can’t help wondering at the focus on Friedan and Schlafly.
+These are the iconic figures that haunt the tales told by the characters in this story, the figures who have shaped the stories of those characters.
+Their choices have thus been framed in terms of gender politics as they were defined quite some time ago.
+I’m a little out of my element here, but I feel safe in suggesting other theorists might have provided these characters with an entirely different set of questions to struggle with.
+This is an interesting story, but I suspect one that missed a few options in the telling.

 By ‘missed’ I might mean ‘denied’.

 (Whenever I’m a Cyrano’s I can’t help wishing I’d been around for a few of these plays. …Jihad Jones?)